awsdocs/amazon-ecs-developer-guide/doc_source/scheduled_tasks.md

 ## Edit a scheduled task<a name="scheduled-task-edit"></a>

-Your scheduled tasks can be edited in the Amazon ECS console\.
+Your scheduled tasks can be edited in the classic Amazon ECS console\.
 You can also edit the Amazon EventBridge rules that trigger the scheduled tasks in the EventBridge console\.

 **To edit a scheduled task \(Amazon ECS console\)**